dimforge/ncollide/geometric_representations/simple_shapes.md

-# Simple geometries
+# Simple shapes

+Those are the most basic geometric primitives supported by **ncollide**.
+They are defined on the `geom` module.
+A geometric primitive does not have a position in space.
+Instead, they are always positioned relative to some absolute frame.
+Thus, one usually has to store a transformation matrix separately from the shape itself.

 ## Ball
 Mathematically speaking, the `Ball` structure describes a closed ball on the _n_-dimensional euclidean space.
-In two dimensions this is a disk, and in three dimensions this is a sphere, centered at the origin.
+In two dimensions this is a disk, and in three dimensions a sphere, centered at the origin.

 | Method | Description |